Individual Volunteer Opportunities

 - Serve as a Memory Loss Respite Companion.
 This involves visiting an older adult with memory loss in his or her own home.

-- Learn more about this opportunity through our informational card, FAQ document, and volunteer position description.
+- Learn more about this opportunity by reading our volunteer position description and our Frequently Asked Questions document.

 - Volunteer companions are trained through REST® (Respite Education & Support Tools), an evidence-supported program that provides individuals with the education and tools they need to be confident companion.